 Glioma is the most common form of central nervous system (CNS) neoplasm that originates from glial cells.
 In the United States, there are six cases of gliomas diagnosed per 100,000 people every year.
-Gliomas are very diffusely infiltrative tumors which affect the surrounding brain tissue.
-Glioblastoma is the most malignant type while pilocytic astrocytomas are least malignant brain tumors.
+Gliomas are very diffusely infiltrative tumors that affect the surrounding brain tissue.
+Glioblastoma is the most malignant type while pilocytic astrocytomas are the least malignant brain tumors.

 Headaches are the most common initial presenting symptom of patients with glioma.
 The pathophysiology of headaches is theorized to be the result of tumor growth that places a mass effect on surrounding tissue.
 The mass effect, in turn, leads to pressure in the microvasculature and leads to edema.
-Depending on the location of the tumor in the brain, the mass effect leads to signs brain tumor.
+Depending on the location of the tumor in the brain, the mass effect leads to signs of a brain tumor.
 For example, frontal lobe tumors can present with behavioral changes while dominant temporal lobe tumors can present with receptive speech problems.
 Other symptoms related to mass effects include nausea, vomiting, and change in vision, Seizures are the second most common symptom of presentation.
 The pathophysiology of seizures is attributed to tumor irritation to the cerebral cortex that leads to focal or generalized seizures.
-Other presenting symptoms of gliomas are tingling sensations, weakness, difficulty ambulation, and in rare cases, patients can present in a comatose state due to hemorrhage within the tumor which lead to an acute herniation syndrome.
+Other presenting symptoms of gliomas are tingling sensations, weakness, difficulty ambulation, and in rare cases, patients can present in a comatose state due to hemorrhage within the tumor which leads to an acute herniation syndrome.

 There are some epidemiological studies suggesting that ionizing radiation and some radiofrequency waves can increase the chance of redeveloping high-grade gliomas.
 However, these studies lack specificity to gliomas.
 However, advances in the molecular biology and genetics of gliomas have revealed that low-grade gliomas transform into high-grade gliomas by altering the genetic makeup of low-grade gliomas.
 Therefore, one can hypothesize that environmental and treatment-related toxicokinetics can play a role in the transformation of low-grade gliomas.